bor0/gidti/manuscript/appendix-b.md

 data IO a -- IO operation that returns a value of type a
 ```

 The concrete definition for `IO` is built within Idris itself, that is why we will leave it at the data abstraction as defined above.
-But what `IO` does is it describes all operations that need to be executed.
+Essentially `IO` describes all operations that need to be executed.
 The resulting operations are executed externally by the Idris Run-Time System (or `IRTS`).
-The most basic IO program is the following one:
+The most basic IO program is:

 ```
 main : IO ()